 RPC provides a forum for students to learn, understand, and debate with peers about contemporary world affairs.
 Members gather to learn about any change in the world that our members recommend.

 Science Club supports the study and experimentation of various fields of science.
 We work throughout the year to participate in science-related events, competitions, and fairs in collaboration with other international schools.

 SEC raises funds to give micro-loans to businesses across the world through Kiva.org.
 Students have the opportunity to help those outside our community to build and grow a business with success.

 Social Reform League

-The purpose of the Social Reform League is to bring to light issues that are present in today’s society, including: women's rights, sex trafficking, domestic violence, mental health, etc. The club raises awareness and fundraises for organizations that combat these issues.
+The Social Reform League brings to light issues that are present in today’s society, including: women's rights, sex trafficking, domestic violence, mental health, etc. The club raises awareness and fundraises for organizations that combat these issues.